 David Eby was elected as the MLA for Vancouver-Point Grey in 2013 and re-elected in 2017 and 2020.
 David became leader of the BC NDP and Premier of British Columbia in the autumn of 2022.

-He is an award-winning lawyer, noted for his work on constitutional and administrative law issues related to the protection and promotion of human rights and democratic freedoms.
+David is an award-winning lawyer, noted for his work on constitutional and administrative law issues related to the protection and promotion of human rights and democratic freedoms.

-David has been recognized as one of British Columbia’s most effective advocates.
-His work at Pivot Legal Society to protect the human rights and dignity of homeless and underhoused residents of Vancouver’s Downtown Eastside was recognized in 2011 by the UN Association in Canada and the B.C.
+David has been repeatedly recognized as one of British Columbia’s most effective advocates.
+His work at Pivot Legal Society to protect the human rights and dignity of homeless and under-housed residents of Vancouver’s Downtown Eastside was recognized in 2011 by the UN Association in Canada and the B.C.
 Human Rights Coalition with their annual award.
 He is the author of several books and articles on legal rights.
 His handbook on arrest rights is now in its third printing, with more than 10,000 copies in circulation.

 David loves to play with his kids, ride his bike, practice yoga, and spend time with his wife, Dr. Cailey Lynch, who practices medicine in Vancouver.